fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

 * Added [] around the Data following the ICMP Extension Structure in {{ICMPEchoFIG}}
   and {{ICMPEchoReplyFIG}} to indicate that it is optional.

+## Changes from draft-fenner-intarea-probe-clarification-01

+* Updated the section on ICMP Extension header format to say that different ICMP Extension Option headers may be present, and if they are, the mechanism is not as specified in this memo.

 # IANA Considerations {#IANA}